sarkahn/bevy_ascii_terminal/README.md

 }
 ```

-You can check [the examples](https://github.com/sarkahn/bevy_ascii_terminal/tree/main/examples) for more.
+You can check the [examples](examples) for more.

+**Note:** For all terminal functions the y coordinate is flipped in the terminal, so `put_char(0,0,'x')` refers to the top left corner of the terminal, and `put_char(width - 1, height - 1, 'x')` refers to the bottom right corner.
+This was done because the terminal is meant to display readable text from left to right, top to bottom.

 ## Changing Fonts

-If you want to change fonts, you should [find a new font online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself, then put it into the assets/textures folder.
+If you want to change fonts, you should [find a new cp437 texture atlas online](https://dwarffortresswiki.org/Tileset_repository) or make one yourself, then put it into the assets/textures folder.
 To load your new font you just need to modify the `TerminalFont` component attached to the terminal:
 ```rs
 fn change_font(
     keys: Res<Input<KeyCode>>,